boldbi/samples/Scenario Based Samples/Iframe Full Server Embedding/README.md

     ![appsettings.json](https://github.com/boldbi/samples/assets/129487075/37f439d6-3f58-43b3-807f-b90aeb3e2fbe)

  * Open the UMS Site Settings page in Bold BI Server.
-Within `Authentication`, select the `General` tab, enable `Enable Default Authentication`, select `JWT SSO` from dropdown in `Default Authentication Provider` and `Save` the changes.
+Under the `Authentication`, select the `General` tab and enable `Enable Default Authentication`.
+In the `Default Authentication Provider` dropdown, select `JWT SSO` and `Save` the changes.

     ![Default Authentication](https://github.com/boldbi/samples/assets/129487075/a81894ac-c147-41df-8c97-ed9928d16953)

- * Click `Configuration` in UMS Settings, select `config.xml` file from dropdown, change the value of the `<EnableSameTabLinkTarget>` tag from `false` to `true` in order to render the URL within the same application and `Save` the changes.
+ * Click on `Configuration` in UMS Settings, then select the `config.xml` file from the dropdown.
+Change the value of the `<EnableSameTabLinkTarget>` tag from `false` to `true` in order to render the URL within the same application and `Save` the changes.

     ![Configuration](https://github.com/boldbi/samples/assets/129487075/b3d65c3c-d470-4f53-9983-a35291bb6bfe)